7 min read

 But as a parent, why is it a necessity to set boundaries with your child?
 And how do you even do so?

-Here’s what you should know about it with some guidance from parenting and relationship experts, including the author of Mindvalley’s Conscious Parenting Mastery Quest, Dr. Shefali Tsabary.
+Here’s what you should know about it with some guidance from parenting and relationship experts, including the trainer of Mindvalley’s Conscious Parenting Mastery Quest, Dr. Shefali Tsabary.

 Boundaries can’t be discussed without first understanding what they are.